sanjana287/ATLAS/README.md

   - Alerts sent via email, a desktop notification and a sound alert.

 # Requirements
-  - Install all the modules and dependencies mentioned in requirements.txt.
+  - Install all the dependencies mentioned in requirements.txt.
+  - In your virtual environment, create a file .venv test file and set the 'email' and 'password' variables
+  - Enable less security access in your Gmail id that you will be using to send email alerts
-  -  Run the gui.py file to start the application
+  -  Run the main.py file to start the application

   #### Demo Image